riverbed/steelscript-appfwk/docs/overview.rst

 The SteelScript Application Framework is a Django application that provides a web front end to metrics collected from available datasources.
-A primary goal is to focus on extensibilty and
+A primary goal is to focus on extensibility and
 modularity:

 * Data is normalized to Python Pandas DataFrames